Elecular/grizzly_bear-user_activity/README.md

 ### Introduction

-This service is used for logging user activity and getting aggregated data about this data.
+This service is used for logging user activity and getting aggregated data.

 ### Workflows